erikyao/erikyao.github.io/_posts/2018-01-23-pandas-split-a-dataframe-into-chunks.md

 > If `indices_or_sections` is a 1-D array of sorted integers, the entries indicate where along axis the array is split.
 For example, `[2, 3]` would, for `axis=0`, result in `[ary[:2], ary[2:3], ary[3:]]`.

-First we define a function to generate such a `indices_or_sections` based on the DataFrame's size and the chunk's size:
+First we define a function to generate such a `indices_or_sections` based on the DataFrame's number of rows and the chunk size:

 ```python
 def index_marks(nrows, chunk_size):